Volume Configuration

 Why No Relative Paths?

-- Unexpected directory creation inside the daemon container
+- Unexpected directory creation on the server

 - Data appearing lost or inaccessible